Multimodal Channel-Mixing: Channel and Spatial Masked AutoEncoder on Facial Action Unit Detection: Methodology

 \subsection{AU Detection}

-Then we do supervised training to evaluate the representations from the encoder with end-to-end fine-tuning on AU detection.
-As we mentioned above, our model can accept mixed images as well as single modal images, where input $x \in \{ I_v, I_d, I_{mix} \}$.
-Figure~\ref{fig:vit_cm} shows how multi-modalities are fed into a single ViT encoder on AU detection.
+We do supervised training to evaluate the representations from the encoder with end-to-end fine-tuning on AU detection.
+Our model can accept mixed images as well as single modal images, where input $x \in \{ I_v, I_d, I_t, I_{mix} \}$.
+Similar to the MAE~\cite{mae_2021} we use the average pooling instead of the class token.
 As a multi-label task, AU detection faces the common problem of data unbalances.
 Hence, we apply the weighted binary cross-entropy (BCE) loss functions.
 The $AU_k$ occurrence probability function $P(AU_k)$ and the correlate positive weight $p_k$ of weighted BCE are given as:

 where $N$ is the total number of training set, $C$ is the number of AUs.
 Then the weighted BCE loss is defined:

 where $y_k^i$ and $\widehat{y_k^i}$ represent the ground truth label and prediction for $AU_k$ respectively.